Faucet Basin Mixer

 PROJECT DURATION AND LOCATION:

-The conceptual project started in September 2008 and finished in April 2009 in Caldas da Rainha, Portugal.
-The first prototype was presented at the innovation space of Tektónica - International Trade Fair for Construction Materials, in Lisbon, in May 2009 and to the market at the International Exhibition "Expo Casablanca", in Morocco, in November 2009.
+The conceptual project started in September 2008 and finished in September 2009 in Caldas da Rainha, Portugal.
+The first prototype was presented to the market at Tektónica - International Trade Fair for Construction Materials, in Lisbon, in May 2011.

 PRODUCTION / REALIZATION TECHNOLOGY: